 If you don’t like the smell of roses, then I doubt you’ll like this jam.
 It is summer in a jar.
 A jam that tastes like the smell of roses; sweet and scented to spread on warm brioche for breakfast or spoon onto a freshly baked scone.
 Preferably eaten outside in the sunshine but just as welcome in the middle of winter.

-We had a glut of crab apples last year, so I followed Celia’s recipe to make my own apple pectin that has been stored away in the freezer.
+The original recipe used sugar with added pectin, but last autumn in the midst of a glut of crab apples when I was using them for Spiced Crab Apples and Crab Apple, Tomato and Chilli Jelly, I followed Celia’s recipe to make my own apple pectin that has been stored away in the freezer.
 Duly thawed and added to the rose petals, it worked its magic and produced a beautifully soft set jam.
 Jam as it should be.
 Jam that very slowly slides off a scone, not a rubbery ball of jam perched unmoving on the top.

 If you have some scented roses, grab some before they finish flowering and preserve their smell for later.

 - 1 litre rose petals

 - Juice of 1 lemon

 Take a pair of scissors to first cut off and discard the tough base from the rose petals and then snip the petals into strips over a bowl.
 Add 340 grammes of the sugar to the bowl, gently pound to break down the petals a bit , cover and leave for 4 to 24 hours, by which time the juices from the petals should have been drawn out.

 Next, put the water, lemon juice, pectin and remaining sugar into a preserving pan, tip in your mushy petal mixture and stir over a low heat until the sugar has dissolved.

 When the sugar has dissolved, turn the heat up and boil until setting point is reached.
 A small batch like this in a large preserving pan should only take five or six minutes.
 Then pot into small jars.